-How to download Kodi to a Raspberry Pi 2: Build a fully functional HD entertainment hub for under £30
+How to download Kodi to a Raspberry Pi 3 or Raspberry Pi Zero: Build a fully functional HD entertainment hub for under £30

-Here's how to turn a Raspberry Pi 2 into a cheap, HD-ready media centre for all your movies, music and TV
+Here's how to turn a Raspberry Pi 3 or Zero into a cheap, HD-ready media centre for all your movies, music and TV

-The Raspberry Pi 2 is one of the most affordable, versatile microcomputers around, but it can also be turned into a streaming powerhouse – thanks to Kodi.
-Despite its diminutive size, the Raspberry Pi 2 is more than capable of running the internet’s favourite streaming software, meaning it can act as a gateway to the rest of your media and other portals.
-With nothing more than a Raspberry Pi 2, a few cables and an open-source Linux distribution, you can network all your media together and display it on your big, shiny flatscreen.
+The Raspberry Pi 3 and Raspberry Pi Zero are some of the most affordable, versatile microcomputers around, but they can also be turned into a streaming powerhouse – thanks to Kodi.
+Despite their diminutive size, both Raspberries are more than capable of running the internet’s favourite streaming software, meaning they can act as a gateway to the rest of your media and other portals.
+With nothing more than a Raspberry Pi, a few cables and an open-source Linux distribution, you can network all your media together and display it on your big, shiny flatscreen.
 Interested?
 Here’s how to do it.

-If you want to use your Raspberry Pi as a media centre, there are a number of purpose-built OS’ to help you get started.
-Our favourite is OSMC, a version of Kodi (formerly XBMC) optimized for the Pi.
+If you want to use your Raspberry Pi as a media centre, there are a number of purpose-built OSes to help you get started.
+Our favourite is OSMC, a version of Kodi (formerly XBMC) optimised for the Pi.

 2. Setting up Wi-Fi

-However, as the Pi doesn’t have onboard Wi-Fi, you’ll need a USB adapter/dongle.
+However, as the Pi Zero doesn’t have onboard Wi-Fi, for this model you’ll need a USB adapter/dongle.
 Linux, and the Raspberry Pi in particular, can be very fussy about which adapters it works with, so make sure to check out this list of compatible models and purchase a new one if necessary.